jzy3d/bigpicture/README.md

 Create a Spark ```JavaRDD``` containing ```Coord3d``` given by a CSV file, and show a 2D scatter plot with a uniform color in a JavaFX application.

-This application makes use of a concurrent 2D scatter plot implementation not using GPU in-memory storage
+Note : This application makes use of a simple 2D scatter plot implementation not using VBO (see 5 milions points scatter plot).

 ```java